arrowBook fun things to do on the Riviera!

 It all began as a fishing port (like so many French Riviera resorts) and now Villefranche-sur-Mer is one of the region's most elegant and sought-after resorts.
 For pleasure-seekers, nothing beats a day at Villefranche's splendid bay, studded with yachts and bordered by a wide, sandy beach.

-The artist Jean Cocteau lived in Villefranche-sur-Mer between the first and second World Wars and decided to redecorate this 14th-century chapel dedicated to the patron saint of fishermen.
-Cocteau's frescos depict the life of St Peter as well as various religious and local scenes.
-St-Peter's feast day is celebrated on June 29 with a special mass.
+The artist Jean Cocteau lived in Villefranche-sur-Mer between the first and second World Wars and in 1956 decided to redecorate this 14th-century chapel dedicated to the patron saint of fishermen.
+Cocteau's two murals depict the life of St Peter as well as various religious and local scenes.
+St-Peter's feast day on June 29 is celebrated with a special mass. (closed lunchtime, Monday, Tuesday and mid-November to mid-December).

 The Citadelle

-At the end of the 16th century, the Duke of Savoy constructed this fort to defend the Villefranche port and bay.
-After admiring the imposing facade, venture inside to discover the Volti Museum, the Goetz-Boumeester Museum and beautifully-tended gardens .
+In 1557 the Duke of Savoy constructed this fort to defend the Villefranche port and bay.
+It was part of a defensive system that included Fort Alban in Nice.
+After admiring the imposing facade, venture inside to discover the Volti Museum, the Goetz-Boumeester Museum (currently closed for renovation) and beautifully-tended gardens.
+The fortress includes the Hotel de Ville (town hall), a conference center and Saint Elmo chapel which frequently hosts art exhibitions.
+It's open all day and entrance is free.

 Where to Eat

-The seafood-themed restaurants along the harbor are good but pricey.
+The seafood-themed restaurants along the harbour are good but pricey.
 Try Carpaccio near the beach, or the sprawling La Mere Germaine closer to the Old Town.
-Next door, Orsin Blue is another good choice.
-For cheaper and more casual dining, try one of the pizza, snack or mussels eateries on rue de Poilu.
+I like Lou Bantry on the harbour for its varied menu and the authentic regional specialties.
+Orsin Blue is another good choice.
+For cheaper and more casual dining, try one of the pizza, snack or mussels eateries on rue du Poilu.

 Where to Stay